Three Myths of Medical Cannabis | Don’t Get Fooled Again

 While many in the cannabis community believe that the plant may cure a huge variety of ailments, we at right:ratio focus on cancer, arthritis and severe anxiety/seizures as the diseases and conditions we believe for which medical cannabis has genuine efficacy.
 While we’ve had requests to formulate right:ratio for cats that miss the litter box to dogs with sunburn, we stick to what we know and are careful to ensure that each dog can benefit from medical cannabis.

 It is not always true, however, that every dog can safely use medical cannabis.
-The most prevalent example is that herding breeds are known to possess a genetic mutation — called the MDR1 gene — that can mean that cannabis should not be indicated as a treatment modality.
+The most prevalent example is that herding breeds are known to possess a genetic mutation — called the MDR1 gene — that can mean that this group of canines can be more sensitive to cannabinoid therapy, which makes it more important to find custom products that can be adjusted for this marker.
 Fortunately, the State of Washington Veterinarian School offers low cost saliva tests that many of our customers pets undergo before ordering right:ratio.